Embracing Diversity: The 7 Principles of Inclusive Design

 03. Maintain consistency and design conventions

 Users need to know what to expect when browsing your product.
 Aim to give them a sense of what each of their actions will result in on screen.
 This can be achieved by crafting a coherent interface that employs well-established design conventions.
-Utilize these familiar patterns to reinforce your message and create a smooth user experience that’s easily understood.
+Utilize these familiar patterns to reinforce your message ands improve user experience.

 In practice: One well-known design convention is grayed out buttons to signify an action that’s not currently available.
 Use conventions such as these in your favor, and avoid confusing scenarios like a grayed out button that you’d actually like users to click.

-Other examples include the colors green and red that mean “yes” and “no” (respectively), and the web navigation convention of a logo leading back to the homepage.
+Other examples include the colors green and red that mean “yes” and “no” (respectively), and the website navigation convention of a logo leading back to the homepage.

 04. Create a simple and intuitive design